XiaoMi/mace/docs/getting_started/create_a_model_deployment.rst

     :header-rows: 1
     :align: left

-    * - Configuration key
+    * - library_name
-      - Description
+      - library name
     * - target_abis
       - The target ABI to build, can be one or more of 'host', 'armeabi-v7a' or 'arm64-v8a'
+    * - target_socs
+      - build for specified socs if you just want use the model for that socs.
     * - embed_model_data
-      - Whether embedding model weights as the code, default to 1
+      - Whether embedding model weights as the code, default to 0
+    * - build_type
+      - model build type, can be ['proto', 'code']. 'proto' for converting model to ProtoBuf file and 'code' for converting model to c++ code.
+    * - model_name
+      - model name. should be unique if there are multiple models.
+        **LIMIT: if build_type is code, model_name will used in c++ code so that model_name must fulfill c++ name specification.**
     * - platform
-      - The source framework, tensorflow or caffe
+      - The source framework, one of [tensorflow, caffe]
     * - model_file_path
       - The path of the model file, can be local or remote
+    * - model_sha256_checksum
+      - The SHA256 checksum of the model file
     * - weight_file_path
       - The path of the model weights file, used by Caffe model
-    * - model_sha256_checksum
-      - The SHA256 checksum of the model file
     * - weight_sha256_checksum
       - The SHA256 checksum of the weight file, used by Caffe model
+    * - subgraphs
+      - subgraphs key. ** DO NOT EDIT **
     * - input_tensors
       - The input tensor names (tensorflow), top name of inputs' layer (caffe). one or more strings
     * - output_tensors